yunojuno/django-geoip2-extras/README.md

 ## Usage

-Once the middleware is added, you will be able to access City and / or Country level information on the request object.
+Once the middleware is added, you will be able to access City and / or Country level information on the request object via the `geo_data` dict, and the same information will be added to the HttpResponse headers.

-The raw data is added to the request and response headers:
+The raw data is added to the response headers thus:

 ```
 $ curl -I -H "x-forwarded-for: 142.250.180.3" localhost:8000